 The third came in 1985, when the then owner’s application to have the castle demolished was refused and it was bought by the late Christopher Terry.

-Mr Terry embarked on a lengthy restoration project, but his family has reluctantly decided to abandon their efforts and instead pass the baton on to a new owner.
-Will it be fourth time lucky for High Head Castle?
+Mr Terry embarked on a lengthy restoration project, with a suggestion that it might become a hotel, but his family has reluctantly decided to abandon their efforts and instead pass the baton on to a new owner.

 This stunning estate housed a naval captain, a Canadian mounted officer and the Profumo family.